atlassubbed/atlas-html-stream/README.md

 ## why

-I didn't like htmlparser2's streaming API and I wanted an html parser that collpased whitespace by default.
+I didn't like htmlparser2's streaming API and I wanted an html parser that collpased text-node whitespace by default.
 I also wanted to see if I could write a faster parser.

 ## performance